reactiveui/website/input/docs/getting-started/installation/nuget-packages.md

 ```

 * Install `reactiveui-xamforms` into your portable class library, platform library, applications and tests.
-* Install `reactiveui-events-xamarin` into your portable class library and applications.
+* Install `reactiveui-events-xamforms` into your portable class library and applications.
 * Install `reactiveui-testing` into your tests.

 # Xamarin Mac